IdleMuse/helios/user/pages/03.character-creation/02.enterprises/default.md

 + **Moon** - For Moon enterprises, you must choose a planet for your moon to be in orbit of (though it doesn't need to be controlled by your org!), either a [main belt planet](/planets) or [Meru](/planets/meru).
 + **Orbital station** - Orbital stations, like moons, need to be located around a planet, although unlike moons they must be in orbit of a planet (or large moon) in your org to operate (with the exception of fuel stations).
 + **Asteroid claim** - While the precise location of each asteroid claim is on record with the Miner's guild, mechanically all you need to specify is which [sector of the belt](/planets) it is in.
 + **Fighter squadron/surface detachment** - Like a ship, all the location for these enterprises indicates is where they begin when you start play.
-For detachments, you must specify a territory on a planet for them to start in.
+For detachments, you may specify a territory on a planet for them to start in.
 + **Status symbol** - Status symbols can only be located in your org, or in neutral territory; they cease to give you benefits if controlled by a rival org.
 They must either be in orbit, or in a territory on a planet.

 No enterprise can be located in 'dead space'.
 At start of game, this includes anywhere inside the innermost asteroid, or outside the planets of Meru and Benu.